Skin is our largest organ. On average a fully grown adult has about 8 pounds, (or 3.6 kgs) of the stuff. Making up a whopping 22 square feet!

 Skin is waterproof, insulating, guards the body against extremes.
 Protection to temperature, damaging sunlight and does its best to block harmful chemicals.
 It exudes antibacterial substances that prevent infection and manufactures vitamin D for converting calcium into healthy bones.

 Moreover, skin additionally is a huge sensor packed with nerves for keeping the brain in touch with the outside world.
 However, despite being ridiculously versatile (as far as organs go).
 It is not necessarily equipped to deal with modern chemicals found in some polluted air.

 If you live in an area known for smog and air pollution, you are noticing that your complexion sometimes has a similar hue to the sky.
-It may be time to start investing in an anti-pollution face cream or two.
+It may be time to start investing in anti-pollution face cream or two.
 We are going to breakdown the point of these clever creams.
-Here are why they are probably worth your hard earned pennies.
+Here are why they are probably worth your hard-earned pennies.

 Loss of elastin gives skin a rougher texture and fine lines begin to appear.
 If I am losing you, you can stop reading now and just make sure you apply suncream every day.
 Even during the winter and you will be on your way to a youthful future.

 For those of you ready to get into it here goes.
 Pollution is in fact a mix of many.
 These components make it difficult to say exactly which one of the different elements are responsible for the skin changes we see.

 A few examples of specific pollutants found in air pollution include Benzo-a-pyrene, urban dust, ultrafine dust, and diesel exhaust.